MKJM2/codump/README.md

-# dump
+# dumpcode

-dump is a simple utility that outputs your project's files in an llm-friendly format. it generates a tree view of your project structure and then includes the file contents with syntax highlighting.
+`dumpcode` is a simple utility that outputs your project's files in an LLM-friendly format.
+It generates a tree view of your project structure and then includes the file contents with syntax highlighting.
+The output can be routed to your clipboard or to stdout.

 ## features